repository-preservation/lcmap-pyccd/README.md

 * graphviz
 * python-virtualenv

+Python requirements
+* numpy (for install of C compiled extensions)

 It's highly recommended to do all your development & testing in a virtual environment.
 ```bash
 user@dev:/home/user/$ mkdir pyccd